 Yaks may well be photogenic, but the pack animal of the high Himalayas is very uncomfortable to ride on

-However, let’s say (for example) it was something like a badly stubbed toe, a slight twisted ankle, a blister even…..something that wouldn’t mean “game over” if there was some additional contingency and where a day of resting up made all the difference between being able to carry on, or at least increasing the chances of being able to carry on and complete the trek.
-It's highly unlikely that for a non-medical emergency that your travel insurers will be willing to pay for a helicopter rescue and being carried back may be the only option.
+However, let’s say (for example) it was something like a badly stubbed toe, a slight twisted ankle, a blister even... something that wouldn’t mean “game over” if there was some additional contingency and where a day of resting up made all the difference between being able to carry on or at least increasing the chances of being able to carry on and complete the trek.
+It's highly unlikely that, in a non-medical emergency, your travel insurers will be willing to pay for a helicopter rescue, and being carried back may be the only option.

-There are of course all manner of things that can happen as part of any adventure in Nepal or Bhutan and cause plans to go wrong.
-Not just the above, we’ve used these just for an illustration.
+There are, of course, all manner of things that can happen as part of any adventure in Nepal or Bhutan and cause plans to go wrong.
+Not just the above, we’ve used these just for illustration.

 If your customisable itinerary indicates acclimatisation days, these should not be considered as contingency.
 These are days to allow your body to acclimatise and to "skip" an acclimatisation day to make up time and thus proceed to even higher altitudes is not a good idea.
 For the avoidance of doubt if your customisable itinerary indicates acclimatisation days, these are not negotiable and will be the generally accepted minimum for a particular trek.
 Indeed as your trek is private and customisable you should give serious consideration to additional acclimatisation.

 For more about altitude see- Preparing for a Trek & Altitude

 At best, contingency can only be an “informed guess”, after all contingency is planning ahead for the unexpected and for something that might not actually happen at all!

 There’s also the “it depends” factor too.
 It depends how adventurous your trek is for example.
 There’s a big difference risk wise between something like the Dhaulagiri Circuit and a short trek in the Annapurna foothills.